home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 Second generation Shelly devices use the `RPC` protocol to communicate with the integration. **Only battery powered** 2nd generation devices need manual outbound WebSocket configuration:

-1. Ensure the Shelly device is on the current firmware.
+1. Ensure the Shelly device is on the recent firmware e.g. 0.14.2 or later.
 Older firmware will lack the necessary setting;
 2. In the device's web UI (at the local IP address of your Shelly device), go to: Left sidebar >> **Settings** >> **Outbound WebSocket**;
 3. Make sure box **Enable Outbound WebSocket** is selected;
 4. In Server field, enter `ws://Your_Home_Assistant_local_IP_address:Port/api/shelly/ws` (note: port must match your Home Assistant port when you open the UI);